 As well as my paid mentoring work.
 I’m proud to be a pro bono mentor on the Independent Publishers Guild (IPG) Mentor Scheme.
 Several of my mentoring roles have subsequently transitioned into Non-Executive Director, Chair or board advisor positions.

-I’d be delighted to schedule an introductory chat about the benefits of mentoring and how I might share some of my business and leadership insights.
-If that would be of interest, please get in touch.
+Get in touch to schedule an introductory chat about the benefits of mentoring and how I might share some of my business and leadership insights.